Margot Holmes - International Artists' Manager

 “Fair, honest, wicked sense of humour, hard working, an appreciation of all things artistic, and a full loving heart are the qualities of a great artist manager.
 For me though, they are the qualities of an even better friend.
 I have found these qualities and more in the years I have known Margot.
 In my world, she is a gem.”
 Joelle Rabu, Nanaimo chanteuse.

 I first met Margot Holmes in the spring of 1999.
 She was looking for a publicist for the Vancouver Island Symphony.
 I was looking for an outlet for my writing.
 I found Margot sitting in a tiny dark office in the old CIBC bank building on Commercial Street in Nanaimo.
 She was conducting a small staff while organizing a full operation of artistic management; musicians contracts, fundraising, mailings, promotions, databases, board meetings, budgets, concerts, season designs, education programs, and the many volunteers, while making sure that all the musicians were happy and paid.
 She didn't miss a beat; every detail was seemingly being taken care of effortlessly, right down to the choice and placement of coloured napkins at receptions.
-The only things she didn't do were: taking care of the music, which was handled by Marlin Wolfe, the artistic director; the sheet music which was organized by a librarian; professional musicians who were recruited by a personnel manager; and governance which came from the volunteer board.
+The only things she didn't take care of were: the music, which was handled by Marlin Wolfe, the artistic director; the sheet music which was organized by a librarian; hiring professional musicians who were recruited by a personnel manager; and governance which came from the volunteer board.

 That was 1996, and in 1997 the VI Symphony hired her.
 “I was paid a small fee.
 The symphony had no money.
 It used to be just me in the office.
 We had administration staff who were hired through short-term government grants and because we couldn't pay them when the grants were through, they couldn't stay.
 Now we have a great team of arts administrators who all work on a variety of projects.
 They are not being paid a huge amount of money, but they are rewarded in other ways, and are part of the excitement.
 The goal is always that we are working to the same end, putting great artists on stage.”